By 2020, online videos will make up more than 80% of all consumer internet traffic.

 But wherever you post the video, its purpose is often the same—to encourage your audience to engage with your business and remember it.

 There are lots of different ways to foster that engagement.
-Take a look at a few videos your business can create to promote your brand.
+Take a look at a few social media videos your business can create to promote your brand.

 1. About us videos.